-All currently enrolled award-seeking students are assigned an advisor based on the student's program of study.
-Students will receive email communication from their academic advisor and should check their Mid-South email for the advisor's name and contact information and other important advising communication.
-Students wishing to identify their assigned advisor may do so by visiting the Dr. Barbara C. Baxter Learning Success Center.
+All currently enrolled degree-seeking students are assigned an advisor based on the student's program of study.
+Students can find their assigned advisor in Starfish which can be found on the My Mid-South page or email myadvisor@asumidsouth.edu.
+Students can log in using their Mid-South email and password.
+Once in Starfish, their advisor can be found as part of the "My Success Network" page, along with others who are here to support the student.
 Students who are non-degree seeking can seek assistance from staff in the Dr. Barbara C. Baxter Learning Success Center who will direct them to an appropriate advisor.